bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 ## MFA

+**User belongs to Grp1 which is marked `Include` for MFA and user belongs to Grp2 which is marked `Exclude` for MFA.
+Who wins?** Exclude wins - user will not be prompted for MFA

 **How to enable / change MFA?** - In portal, search for Multi-Factor Authentication

 **How to block/unblock users?** - In portal, search for Multi-Factor Authentication -> Block/Unblock users